gonzalez-nunez-uriel/crossouttodo/strategy.md

 ## Error Routes

 All error routes use url params if they are rendered by the server.
 Do not, under any circumstance, send user credentials over a url.
-If requested in the documentation, please contact architect because this is a mistake.
+If requested in the documentation, please contact architect because this is a mistake.\

+Since all errors are redirects and all http requests are stateless, there is no way a dynamic error can be properly handled without cookies.
+To me cookies are a cheap and messy way of extengin http to appear stateful.
+Regardless, there are two ways to go about it.
+1) store the information the error needs.
+This requires error codes to be stored in the browser.
+Since there are multiple errors, this approach would either need to store many cookies, or one large cookie.
+It needs to make sure that no sensitive information is send over, if possible.
+This is partcularly true since there is no way of knowing how 'safe' a cookie is stored.
+Instead.
+I would rather use the second approach, have an error-session table.
+This way, when the error occurs, an error-session is created and all the information pertinent to that error is stored, along with the session - since no dynamic error occurs when the user is not logged in.
+This way if the user and the session match - I have this idea that it is a vulnerability to just trus a error-session id; what if an attacker with two accounts, A and B, makes an error with account A but accesses the error using account B?
+Would that be a serious issue?
+In general it is not a good idea to have users accessing stuff is not theirs.
+For that reason, as a gut feeling, I am implementing a match between the error-session and the user-session that made that error.
+It is best to be slow than sorry -.

+How how to you store the error information? error codes? or store the data itself?

 ### GET /error/wrong-credentials